By Kari Mar

 “We need to come together and have a discussion to find the line so we can continue to have the music series,” she said.
 “I’m not going to storm the city council meeting.
 That’s not who I am.
 We’ll find a spokesperson.
 We’ll work through this.”

-She paused, then added what felt like the heart of it.
+She paused, then added what feels like the heart of it.

 “We love La Conner.
 This has nothing to do with business.
 It has everything to do with helping La Conner survive,” Hulst said.

 The concert series usually begins in late May.
-For now, the guitars are quiet.
-But if the town’s history is any guide, the music — and the conversation around it — is far from over.
+For now, the guitars are quiet — but if Sunday’s gathering is any indication, the music, and the community behind it, are far from finished.

 Kari Mar is the editor and publisher of La Conner Community News.